-What are a University’s obligations when it has notice of a report of sexual misconduct, which includes sexual harassment, sexual assault, dating violence, domestic violence, and/or stalking?
+What are a University’s obligations when it has notice of a report of Title IX sexual misconduct, which includes sexual harassment, sexual assault, dating violence, domestic violence, and/or stalking?

 Who are confidential resources on campus?

 What are the reporting obligations of University staff, faculty, and other academic appointees?

 University employees not designated as confidential resources are considered “Individuals with Title IX Reporting Responsibilities” and must report all incidents of gender-based discrimination, sexual harassment, sexual abuse, sexual assault, dating violence, domestic violence, or stalking to the Title IX Coordinator(s).
-“Individuals with Title IX Reporting Responsibilities” means any faculty member, other academic appointee, or staff employee who would be reasonably expected to have the authority or duty to report or take action to redress sexual misconduct.
-“Individuals with Title IX Reporting Responsibilities” include (among others) faculty and instructors, RAs, Resident Heads, Resident Deans, TAs, preceptors, administrative assistants, UCPD staff, and other University employees.
+“Individuals with Reporting Responsibilities” means any faculty member, other academic appointee, or staff employee who would be reasonably expected to have the authority or duty to report or take action to redress sexual misconduct.
+“Individuals with Reporting Responsibilities” include (among others) faculty and instructors, RAs, Resident Heads, Resident Deans, TAs, preceptors, UCPD staff, and all other University staff.

 What are the reporting obligations of residential staff (RAs, RHs, and Resident Deans) when they have notice and/or receive a report of a sexual misconduct related incident?

-All residential staff, including student employees, are considered Individuals with Title IX Reporting Responsibilities and must report any sexual misconduct related incident to the Title IX Coordinator(s).
-“Individuals with Title IX Reporting Responsibilities” means any faculty member, other academic appointee, or staff employee who would reasonably be expected to have the authority or duty to report or take action to redress sexual misconduct.
-“Individuals with Title IX Reporting Responsibilities” include (among others) faculty and instructors, RAs, Resident Heads, Resident Deans, TAs, preceptors, administrative assistants, UCPD staff, and other University employees.
+All residential staff, including student employees, are considered Individuals with Reporting Responsibilities and must report any sexual misconduct related incident to the Title IX Coordinator(s).
+“Individuals with Reporting Responsibilities” means any faculty member, other academic appointee, or staff employee who would reasonably be expected to have the authority or duty to report or take action to redress sexual misconduct.
+“Individuals with Reporting Responsibilities” include (among others) faculty and instructors, RAs, Resident Heads, Resident Deans, TAs, preceptors, UCPD staff, and all other University staff.

 What can a student expect if an incident of sexual misconduct is reported to the Title IX Coordinator(s)?

 Who are the University of Chicago’s Title IX Coordinator(s)?